umiotter/Umi-Resume-for-English/README.md

 # Usage

+Edit the `.tex` files in the cv folders for each section as needed.

-`resume.tex` file is the entry of controlling the display of each section.
+`resume.tex` file is the entry of controlling the display of section.

 For example, here I hiddened achievements, interests, and languages section by commenting.